localvoid/liquid/README.md

 to another.
 And the rest is about changes in lists, for example: chat window with user list or datatable.

-## Server-Side rendering

-There won't be any server-side rendering support in this library, so if you are looking for "Isomorphic Dart", it is better to create another library that will support server-side rendering.

 ## Web-Components

 One of the goals for this library was to make it lightweight, and make